 9. "Tupelo Mississippi Flash"

 Even when a song called for a humorous vocal performance, Reed really made the characters in his songs come to life.
 The "Tupelo Mississippi Flash" was part parody, part tribute to the coolest daddy of the all, Elvis Presley.
 Other story-songs beyond those listed here include "Ko-Ko Joe."

 8. "Lord Mr. Ford"

-Reed speaks for everyone who’s ever sighed “Good Lord” while pushing an old car to get it to run with this jokey look at consumer culture.
-Things would get worse for car owners after the song’s release.
+Reed speaks for everyone who's ever sighed "Good Lord" over a lemon with this jokey look at consumer culture.
+Things would get worse for car owners after the song's release.
 The single arrived a few months before a 1973 oil embargo caused a gas shortage across the United States.
-Reed went on to address that issue head-on with “Crude Oil Blues.”
+Reed went on to address that issue head-on with "Crude Oil Blues."

 7. "The Bird"

 Only Merle Haggard himself nailed country legend impressions better than Reed did in this story of a talking and honky-tonking parrot.
 Pretty much everyone does a Willie Nelson impression, but no one can top Reed's spot-on mimicking of the Red-Headed Stranger.

 6. "Sugar Foot Rag"